-The project brief calls for a 70,000 square meter office and retail complex on Wangdun Road in the heart of the Suzhou Industrial Park.
-The site borders a river to the east and faces the new Bank of China complex to the north.
-Within this context, the tower is located in such a way as to anchor the southeast corner of the site and create a strong embracing gesture towards the major street intersection to the northwest.
+Located on Wangdun Road in China’s Suzhou Industrial Park, outside Shanghai, this 70,000-square-meter office and retail complex borders a river to the east and faces the new Bank of China complex to the north.
+The tower anchors the southeast corner of the site and creates a strong, embracing gesture toward the major intersection at the northwest.

-A major aesthetic goal for the project was to achieve a dynamic quality of architectural form.
-The client strongly wished to avoid the common "blue glass office building" aesthetic and sought an architectural language that was at once distinctive and cost effective.
-An L-shaped footprint was chosen to facilitate this intention as well as to emphasize the horizontality of the office tower.
-The plan shape also supports flexible planning, including dual lobbies with separate cores for the potential of two major tenants.
-Two-story atriums at the inner corner of the L-shaped footprint define the elevator lobbies of the typical office floors and offer spectacular views to the north.
-The building profile is angled and inflected at various edges and corners to achieve a dynamic and fluid massing from almost any view angle.
-This fluid language is continued in the four-story open air retail podium, as it bends and flows to connect a major lobby entry with the main pedestrian street corner to the northwest.
+The design purposefully eschews the common "blue-glass office building" aesthetic for an architectural language that is both distinctive and efficient.
+An L-shaped footprint emphasizes the horizontality of the office tower and supports flexible planning, including dual lobbies with separate cores for the potential of two major tenants.
+Two-story atriums define the elevator lobbies of the typical office floors and offer spectacular views to the north.
+The building profile is angled and inflected at various edges and corners to achieve a dynamic, fluid massing from almost any angle.
+The four-story, open-air retail podium bends and flows to connect a major lobby entry with the main pedestrian street corner to the northwest.